raycast/extensions/docs/api-reference/user-interface/actions.md

 Action that opens a URL in the default browser..

+The main window is closed, after the URL was opened in the browser.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |
 | icon | `ImageLike` | No | Icon.Globe | The icon displayed for the action. |